UrielCh/remote-droid/README.md

 - SERVICE_PORT
 The HTTP port the service will listen to

+- ADMIN_TOKEN
+Define an admin token, so the setup will be locked by default.

 ## See also

 [DeviceFarmer/stf](https://github.com/DeviceFarmer/stf) An older platform that provides similar functions with an older code base.